yuxin2003/yuxin2003.github.io/_pages/teach.md

   * 2021 Spring, 2022 Spring, 2022 Fall
   * Teaching Assistant

+---

 In addition, I have delivered a range of talks and chaired seminars on topics including communication studies, research methods, and research ethics.
-A complete list of speaking activities can be found in my CV.
+A complete list of speaking activities can be found in my [CV](https://docs.google.com/document/d/1aRoPY5GJMtFku7VYAmP-7jfiebmlfumgZUQfECNFg2w/edit?usp=sharing).